 In order to comply with our contractual, statutory, and management obligations and responsibilities, we process personal data, including ‘sensitive’ personal data, from job applicants and employees (see Sensitive Data section above).
 In certain circumstances, we may process personal data or sensitive personal data without explicit consent.
 Further information on what data is collected and why it is processed is given in the SMP Staff Handbook.

-In order to process your information we must have a lawful reason for doing so.
-The four most common reasons why we process your data are as follows;
+In order to process information we must have a lawful reason for doing so.
+The four most common reasons why we process data are as follows;

 Single Issue Use